3 colorful classic cocktails perfect for valentines day

 The glass

 The origin of these etched vintage coupes remains a mystery to me (please let me know if you know!), but they are just so freaking cool!
-I found them alongside lots of 1930’s glassware (some available here!), so it’s possible they are from around that time.
+I found them alongside lots of 1930’s glassware, so it’s possible they are from around that time.
 Either way, they are really unique, with beautiful floral etching and a faceted bowl.
 I talked all about my love for coupes in my first “Through the Drinking Glass” post, so check that out if you love this glass as much as I do!

 The recipe